Article at a Glance:

 Treatment for Panic Disorders

-The drug was created as a muscle relaxant and sleep aid, but when Dr. David Sheehan and Upjohn became involved, it was presented as a drug that could be specifically used in the treatment of panic disorder with less toxicity and more effectiveness than other drugs available t the time.
+The drug was created as a muscle relaxant and sleep aid, but when Dr. David Sheehan and Upjohn Co. became involved, it was presented as a drug that could be used to treat panic disorder with less toxicity and more effectiveness than other available drugs.

-Eventually, the Swedish company Pharmacia acquired Upjohn and then Pfizer Pharmaceuticals acquired both, so now Pfizer is the marketer and manufacturer of Xanax.
+By the 1990s, Xanax was one of the leading drugs used in the field of psychiatry.
+In 1995, the Swedish company Pharmacia acquired Upjohn Co., and then Pfizer Pharmaceuticals acquired both.
+Today, Pfizer is the marketer and manufacturer of Xanax.

-Currently, benzodiazepines are the most commonly used anti-anxiety drugs, and of those, Xanax is one of the most popular.
+While Xanax isn’t currently approved to treat depression, it has shown some advantages when treating this condition long term.
+Currently, benzodiazepines are the most commonly used anti-anxiety drugs, and of those, Xanax is the most popular.

 A History of Misuse

 Since its inception in 1955, Xanax has benefitted many patients who suffer from panic disorders and anxiety.
 However, it has also become a popularly misused drug, with some research suggesting relevant disorders are rare among the people who misuse Xanax.

 If you or a loved one is suffering from Xanax addiction or dependence on other benzodiazepines, you can seek help at The Recovery Village.
 Our evidence-based, personalized approach to addiction treatment addresses the root causes of a Xanax addiction.
 Contact us today to explore treatment options that may work for you.